 - Lightly flour a clean surface and roll the dough about ¼ inch thick.
 You want thin cookies as they will be filled.

-- Cut cookies with your designated cookie cutter and place them in the baking sheets, separated an inch from each other.
+- Cut cookies with your designated cookie cutter and place them on the baking sheets, separated an inch from each other.

 - Bake for 10-12 minutes, until dry and slightly soft.
 They will harden when they cool.

-- Fill one cookie with ½ to 1 teaspoon or so of cream cheese filling and press another cookie on top to make a sandwich.
+- Fill one cookie with ½ to 1 teaspoon of cream cheese filling and press another cookie on top to make a sandwich.

 - Keep in airtight containers.
-See Notes for how to store them.
+See Notes below on how to store them.

 Notes